Best Dividend Stocks For Retirement

 Alternately, let’s say you purchased Sears at the “right” price back in 1980 because it had a great dividend yield (it was paying 4.7% per year).
 As we summarized above, Sears lost its grip on its customers and went from a leader to a laggard.
 Holding Sears during its descent would have lost money despite its 4.7% yield.

 Good dividend stocks are good stocks, and bad dividend stocks are bad stocks.
 In fact, this is true for any investment category.
 We could say the same thing about growth stocks, small cap stocks, or international stocks.
-The point is knowing which dividend stocks are best for retirement, at what price you should buy them, and at what price you should sell them.
+The point is knowing which dividend stocks are the best dividend stocks for retirement, at what price you should buy them, and at what price you should sell them.
 The decisions which need to be made are much easier to list than to practice.
 The investment world is full of professional money managers whose job is to know their market segment and understand the companies they are analyzing to make these decisions correctly day in and day out.

 Leave It To The Professionals